Virginie Efira: 2022–present: Established career

+Efira starred in two films selected to compete for the Palme d'Or at the 2026 Cannes Film Festival: Asghar Farhadi's Parallel Tales and Ryusuke Hamaguchi's All of a Sudden.
+In the latter, she portrayed the director of a nursing home seeking to implement the Humanitude approach to elderly care, whose convictions are challenged after meeting a terminally ill Japanese playwright.
+The film received widespread critical acclaim and her performance earned her the Cannes Film Festival Award for Best Actress.

 Personal life

 Efira married comedian and actor Patrick Ridremont in 2002.
-They separated in 2005 and filed for divorce in February 2009.
-From 2012 to 2017, Efira dated director and actor Mabrouk El Mechri, with whom she has a daughter Ali, born in 2013.
+They separated in 2005, and filed for divorce in February 2009.
+From 2012 to 2017, Efira dated director and actor Mabrouk El Mechri, with whom she has a daughter, born in 2013.

 In 2016, Efira obtained French citizenship, becoming a dual citizen, for which she later cited her desire to vote in France as the reason.
-Since 2017, Efira has been in a relationship with actor Niels Schneider, her co-star in the films An Impossible Love (2018) and Sibyl (2019), with whom she has a son Hiro, born in 2023.
+Since 2017, Efira has been in a relationship with actor Niels Schneider, her co-star in the films An Impossible Love (2018) and Sibyl (2019), with whom she has a son, born in 2023.
 The couple live in the 11th arrondissement of Paris.